Scarlett Johansson Speaks Out About Political Correctness and Casting

 Scarlett Johansson made headlines this weekend over her recent comments about political correctness and casting.

-The 34-year-old actress discussed the topic during a recent interview for AS IF magazine published Thursday.
+The 34-year-old actress discussed the topic during an interview for AS IF magazine published Thursday.

 During her interview with artist David Salle, the Black Widow star mentioned how "acting goes through trends."
 When asked if the industry was seeing any particular trends today, Johansson said there were "certainly trends in casting right now."